-The majority of us currently experience tech used in a relatively easy manner.
+The majority of us currently experience tech changing healthcare used in a relatively easy manner.
 We can ask for our prescription to be supplied electronically and delivered with an app, or we can have video conversations with our doctor.
 The most exciting aspect of the tech revolution, though, might be the continual innovation that is taking place in the background.
 The world of healthcare may shift in ways most of us hadn’t anticipated when some of these concepts are put into effect.
 And it might be advantageous for everyone.

 VR’s use in education is the most obvious example of how it might be applied in a healthcare context.
 With this tech, doctors of the future can be guided through training in some of the most challenging surgeries and evaluate their performance.
 The advantages of this learning method to practicing on cadavers are almost endless.
 The ability to simulate actual patient reactions and the process’s scalability is at the top of the list.